 Widely considered the archaeological find of the 20th century, the Dead Sea Scrolls collection is made up of tens of thousands of parchment and papyrus fragments belonging to approximately 1000 different texts.
-The scrolls were written about 2000 and include the oldest known manuscripts of the five books of the Torah.
+The scrolls were written about 2000 years ago and include the oldest known manuscripts of the five books of the Torah.
 As caretakers of the Dead Sea Scrolls, the Israel Antiquities Authority (IAA) preserves the scrolls for future generations using the most advanced and innovative technologies available.

 Adopt A Scroll

+Help the IAA preserve one of the world's greatest manuscript collections by sponsoring the conservation of a scroll.
 A dedication plaque bearing the donor's name will be permanently displayed next to the scroll when on exhibit, and the name of the sponsor will forever be mentioned in conjunction with the scroll.

 Four Dead Sea Scrolls from the IAA’s collection have recently been conserved and preserved with the generous help of the following Friends: